-Zizioulas's understanding of the laity as an ordo amplifies the asymmetry between bishop and people.
-The bishop occupies a position even more superior to that of the individual layperson than to that of the entire ordo of the laity; while the ordo of the laity is ecclesiologically indispensable, the individual person by contrast seems almost insignificant.
-Although Zizioulas writes that "the Eucharist requires the gathering of all the members of a local community," this is an excessively harsh, because unfulfillable, condition to impose on the Eucharist.
-Neither is it required within the framework of Zizioulas's thought.
-The presence of the ordo of the laity suffices.
-Indeed, Zizioulas's ecclesiology can get along quite well without the presence of the majority of those who belong to a given local church.
+Zizioulas's understanding of the laity as an ordo amplifies the asymmetry between bishop and people.230 The bishop occupies a position even more superior to that of the individual layperson than to that of the entire ordo of the laity; while the ordo of the laity is ecclesiologically indispensable, the individual person by contrast seems almost insignificant.
+Although Zizioulas writes that "the Eucharist requires the gathering of all the members of a local community,"231 this is an excessively harsh, because unfulfillable, condition to impose on the Eucharist.
+Neither is it required within the framework of Zizioulas's ecclesiology can get along quite well without the presence of the majority of those who belong to a given local church.